kendraio/kendraio-app/docs/workflow/blocks/debug.rst

 Debug in nested blocks or Flows
 --------------------------------

-Is possible to use the Debug block also in nested Flows or nested blocks.
+It is possible to use the Debug block in nested Flows or nested blocks.
-For example while working with the :doc:`uiSchema <uiSchema>`, is possible to use the debugger inside of the list of items as the following example
+For example while working with the :doc:`uiSchema <uiSchema>`, it is possible to use the debugger within the list of items as seen in the following example.

 .. code-block:: json